JustinReynolds-MM/mattermost-blogs/hiding-channel-header-button.md

 }
 ```

-To toggle the button in specific channels we can receive current channel ID here and include it in our condition.
-Mattermost already include current channel in the action handler for channel hedaer buttons.
-The channel ID can be obtained from this.
+To toggle the button in specific channels we can receive the current channel ID as props and use it in our condition.
+Mattermost already include the current channel in the action handler for channel header buttons.

 # Handling the case of plugin dropdown menu

-When more than five channel header buttons are registered, Mattermost combines them all into a single dropdown menu.
+When registering more than five channel header buttons (all plugins combined), Mattermost combines them all into a single dropdown menu.
 In this case the parent node we're interested in changes.

 ## Finding the right parent node.

-We can navigate the DOM and check for presence of certain classes in one of the parent nodes to detect if we're in dropdown mode.
+We can navigate the DOM and check for the presence of certain classes in one of the parent nodes to detect if we're in dropdown mode.
 Based on this we have two different parent nodes we want to alter.

 ```JSX
 getIconParentToHide = () => {